ABB Financial Analyst Salary in Greater Bengaluru | ₹737K-₹807K+ | Levels.fyi

 The median Financial Analyst compensation in Greater Bengaluru package at ABB totals ₹807K per year.
-View the base salary, stock, and bonus breakdowns for ABB's total compensation packages.
+View the base salary, equity, and bonus breakdowns for ABB's total compensation packages.
 Last updated: 9/30/2025

 Company